co360online/sepdconsultacursos/co360-learndash-api/readme.txt

 License: GPLv2 or later
 License URI: https://www.gnu.org/licenses/gpl-2.0.html

 Custom REST API endpoint to query LearnDash enrollments and list course students for corporate integrations.
-Authentication via API Key header.
+Authentication via API Key header (or `api_key` query param for GET testing).

 == Description ==
 This plugin exposes a secure REST endpoint that returns LearnDash enrollment information for a specific student or lists all students enrolled in a course.